 Becoming a member of InterNACHI is a straightforward process.
-To start your journey with InterNACHI, you must take the Online Inspector Examination.
-This test is open to all prospective Home Inspectors and free to take.
+You must take the Online Inspector Examination to start your journey with InterNACHI.
+This test is open to all prospective Home Inspectors and is free to take.
 You can take the exam as often as you’d like for no extra cost.

 The follow-up step is to enroll in their Code of Ethics course.
 Finally, before being admitted as an entry-level member, you’ll complete their Standards of Practice course.
 Again – there are no fees or time-length requirements to complete these three courses and exams.

 Suppose you are a new Home Inspector who has yet to perform a fee-paid inspection.
-In that case, InterNACHI will ask you to submit four mock inspection reports.
-These will be reviewed by their committee for approval.
+InterNACHI will ask you to submit four mock inspection reports in that case.
+Their committee will review these for approval.
 If they accept your mock inspections, they will have you sign an affidavit to become a certified member.